uldtot/wcioShop/README.md

 Catalog mode is a catalog only, no purchasing is possible.
 Prices, stock status is not displayed by default (but can be).
 Full shop mode, is a fully working site with pruchasing.

 #### When can i expect this to be ready for use?
-Cannot say at the moment.
+Cannot say at the moment.Currently hoping by the end of 2021.
+Catalog mode is mostly ready 30-07-2021.
+Admin part is what takes most time currently.

 ## Issues / Bug report
 If you experience any errors, please report htem at the link below.
 If you can provide screenshots too.